mariodavid/mariodavid.github.io/_drafts/java-one-2017-recap.md

 Next up was an interesting and practical talk from two german software developers working for a major retail company called REWE: Sebastian Gauder ([@rattakresch](https://twitter.com/rattakresch)) and Ansgar Brauner ([@a_brauner](https://twitter.com/a_brauner)).

-It was a monolith to microservices story as it has been told a few times, but with a practical showcase it is always interesting.
+It was a "monolith to microservices" story as it has been told a few times, but accompanied with a practical showcase it is always interesting.

 One of the main things was "Asnychronous > Synchronous".
 So wherever it may be possible, async communication should be preferred, because it will highly decouple the elements in the architecture.

 With this there comes the second notable takeaway: "Having data is much better than fetching data".
 This basically means that it is totally ok to duplicate data in the MS based architecture.
 It is not perfect either, but making distributed sychronous network calls is even worse.

-They used Apache Kafka for message based communication.
-Additionally, the receivers of the message only take the data of the message it requires.
+They use Apache Kafka for message based communication.
+Additionally, the receivers of the message only take data of the message it requires.
 This is somewhat related to the idea of bounded context in the domain-driven design.

 Interestingly they said that they decided to not go the event sourcing route, but instead hold the latest state in the messages.